GauthierVigouroux/Stand_are_nodes/README.md

 <h2>Running</h2>

-To run scripts use the shell commands  :
+To run scripts, use the shell commands  :

 ```
 $ chmod u+x stand_are_nodes.sh